ukb-dt/throughput-03/index.md

 Integration is how a complex system becomes a *person*, a *culture*, a *tradition*, a *world model*, or a *civilization*.

-The constant (C_x) is the metaphysical residue — the unconditioned part of the system that is not derivable from dynamics alone.
+The constant $C_x$ is the metaphysical residue — the unconditioned part of the system that is not derivable from dynamics alone.

 ---